open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 creating a new instance other than using the builder.

-The `newTracingInterceptor()` method listed in the example code returns an implementation of one of the library interfaces which add the telemetry.
-This part might look different for every instrumented library: some of them expose interceptor/listener interfaces that can be easily plugged into the library, some other have a library interface that you can use to implement a decorator that emits telemetry when used.
+The `newTracingInterceptor()` method listed in the example code returns an implementation of one of the library interfaces which adds the telemetry.
+This part might look different for every instrumented library: some of them expose interceptor/listener interfaces that can be easily plugged into the library, some others have a library interface that you can use to implement a decorator that emits telemetry when used.

 Consider the following builder class: